musikinformatik/JSONlib/README.md

 #### Parse a JSON

-Lets say we have a JSON with an integer as a value
+Let's say we have a JSON with an integer as a value

 ```json
 {